CristianBuca/MS4_MotoStyle/README.md

 * 4 - As a new user, I want to browse the store's merchandise.
 * 6 - As a new user, I want to be able to browse by categories.
-* 7 - As a new user, I want to be able to order product lists by price, rating, category or name.
+* 7 - As a new user, I want to be able to sort product lists by price, rating, category or name.
 * 8 - As a new user, I want to view individual product details.
 * 9 - As a new user, I want to select the different quantities and sizes for a product.
 * 10 - As a new user, I want to be able to add products to my shopping cart.